blue-tomato/useWindowWidth/README.md

 This react hook exposes the current window width to our react component.
+It also considers window resizing.

 ## Installation